 Although the cabinets in your Clayton home are made of quality, durable material, if water spills on them, you should wipe it up immediately to prevent it from staining the wood surface or warping the doors.
 This is a good rule of thumb for any amount of liquid, even a small amount such as steam from a coffee maker.

 - Applying scratch polish, furniture polish or Murphy Oil soap using a slightly damp sponge followed by a dry cloth.

 - You may also want to clean and treat the woodwork in your home with a light coat of wax or mild furniture polish, at least once or twice a year, to preserve the finish and its appearance.

 - Do not use excessive soap and water, ammonia, bleach-based products or abrasives when cleaning your cabinets.

 As with all homes, normal wear and tear to your cabinets can occur over time.
 Here are a few tips and tricks for repairing your cabinets when these things happen.

-Following these steps will help prolong the life and beauty of the cabinets in your kitchen and bathroom!
+Following these steps, and other Home Care Guide tips, will help prolong the life and beauty of the cabinets in your kitchen and bathroom!